fonoster/routr/README.md

 ## Bugs and Feedback

-For bugs, questions, and discussions please use the [Github Issues](https://github.com/fonoster/routr/issues)
+For bugs, questions, and discussions, please use the [Github Issues](https://github.com/fonoster/routr/issues)

 ## Contributing